vinctustech/energize/docs/docs/relationships.md

   -d '{"title": "Dune: House Atreides", "publisher": 1}'
 ```

-Here, the `publisher` field has a value of `1` (the `id` of the related document).
+Here, the `publisher` field has a value of `1` (the `_id` of the related document).

 ### Many-to-many

-A many-to-many relationship is defined by using a resource's name as the data type, followed by the `array` modifier.
+A many-to-many relationship is defined by using a resource's name as the data type enclosed in square brackets.

 ```
 resource books
-  authors authors array
+  authors [authors]
   // ...
 ```

 To create the relationships, first create a document, and then populate it's relationships.
-The URI should be that of the resource end-point, followed by the `id`, and then the name of the resource we are creating relationships for.
+The URI should be that of the resource end-point, followed by the `_id`, and then the name of the resource we are creating relationships for.

 ```
 curl http://localhost:8080/books/1/authors \